 - Howard Coker, President and CEO (Sponsor)

-- Elizabeth Rhue, Staff Vice President, Global Sustainability (Chair)
+- Elizabeth Rhue, Vice President, Global Environmental, Sustainability & Technical Services (Chair)

 - Julie Albrecht, Vice President and Chief Financial Officer

 - Susan Albritton, U.S. Field Manager, Sonoco Recycling

 - John Florence, Vice President, Human Resources, General Counsel and Secretary

 - Rodger Fuller, Executive Vice President, Global Industrial and Consumer

 - Russell Grissett, Division Vice President and General Manager, Global Flexibles

 - Ernest Haynes, Division Vice President and General Manager, Rigid Paper and Closures NA

 - Elizabeth Kremer, Assistant Secretary and Stakeholder Engagement Coordinator